clund12/MDPH612-project/README.md

 ## Using a Raspberry Pi to translate breathing traces (from a Varian RPM system) into mechanical motion in a stepper motor.

 ### Aims:
-- Become comfortable with a Raspberry Pi 3 (PIXEL for now)
+- Become familiar with a Raspberry Pi 3 (PIXEL for now)
 - Obtain breathing trace (maybe surface trace) data and convert this to instantaneous velocities
 - Interface with the stepping motor
 - Convert these velocities into the rotation speed of the motor needed to induce the desired linear motion